Western India: History

-Parts of Gujarat were the site of the Indus Valley civilisation.
-Places have been uncovered in Gujarat at Lothal, Surkotada, and around Ghaggar river in Rajasthan.
-The Western Indian region was ruled by the Rashtrakuta Empire, the Maurya Empire, the Gupta Empire, Rajputs, Satavahanas, Western Satraps, Indo Greeks, Kadambas etc. in the ancients times.
+Parts of Gujarat were the site of the Indus Valley Civilisation.
+Places have been uncovered in Gujarat at Lothal, Surkotada, and around Ghaggar-Hakra River in Rajasthan.
+The Western Indian region was ruled by the Rashtrakuta Empire, the Maurya Empire, the Gupta Empire, Rajputs, Satavahanas, Western Satraps, Indo- Greeks, Kadambas etc. in the ancients times.
 During the medieval age, the area was under the rule of the Vaghela dynasty, the Gujarat Sultanate, and the Delhi Sultanate.
 Thereafter, the area was under Mughal rule.
-Later, the Maratha Empire, which arose in western Maharashtra, came to dominate a major portion of the Indian sub-continent.
+Later, the Maratha Empire, which arose in western Maharashtra, came to dominate a major portion of the Indian subcontinent.
 However, its defeat by the British in the Anglo-Maratha wars left most of India under colonial rule.
 The region then experienced great upheavals during the struggle for Indian Independence.
 Gandhi's Dandi March took place in Gujarat.
 The region became part of independent India in 1947, and the present state boundaries were drawn based on linguistic considerations in 1956.